hortonworks-gallery/ambari-zeppelin-service/README.md

   - Have 2 ports available and open for zeppelin and its websocket.
 These will be defaulted to 9995/9996 (but can be configured in Ambari)

 Testing:
-  - These steps were tested on HDP 2.3 cluster installed via Ambari 2.1 and latest HDP 2.3 sandbox
+  - These steps were tested on HDP 2.3 cluster installed via Ambari 2.1 and latest HDP 2.3 sandbox using both Spark 1.4.1 and 1.3.1

-Videos:
+Videos (from HDP 2.2.4.2):
   - [How to setup zeppelin service](https://www.dropbox.com/s/9s122qbjilw5d2u/zeppelin-1-setup.mp4?dl=0)
   - [How to setup zeppelin view and run sample notebooks](https://www.dropbox.com/s/skhudcy89s7qho1/zeppelin-2-view-demo.mp4?dl=0)

+Features:
+  - automates deployment, configuration, management of zeppelin on HDP cluster
+  - automates deployment of Ambari view to bring up Zeppelin webapp (requires manual ambari-server restart)
+  - runs in yarn-client mode (instead of standalone)
+  - runs as configurable user, by default zeppelin (instead of root)
+  - uploads zeppelin jar to /apps/zeppelin location in HDFS
+  - exposes the [zeppelin-site.xml](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-site.xml.template) and [zeppelin-env.sh](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-env.sh.template) files in Ambari for easy configuration
+  - deploys a sample notebooks (that demo hive, spark and sparksql, shell intepreters)
+  - configures Zeppelin to point to Hive metastore so Spark commands can access Hive tables out of the box
+  - spark, pyspark, sparksql, hive, shell all tested to be working
+  - see [blog](http://hortonworks.com/blog/introduction-to-data-science-with-apache-spark/) for steps on manual setup

 Limitations:
 	- No support for secured (kerborized) clusters